niesfisch/social_media_analysis/spotify/README.md

 **Important**: open the jupyter notebook *spotify.ipynb* and change the values under *CONFIGURATION* to your needs.

+Look at the charts and csv files in the *output* folder.

 ```bash
 # i use pyenv to manage python versions
 # install and activate python 3.10